yigitsaygili/Inviscid-Solvers/README.md

 ![bl_img](https://github.com/user-attachments/assets/c4eccacf-5dd1-4790-aa2f-a051838dd68f)

 For comparison with Blasius solution we can investigate the table below.
-In the table we consider dimensionlesslength parameter 𝜂 and first derivative of 𝑓′ which is proportional to the x-component of velocity in the boundary layer (𝑓 = 𝑢/𝑈𝑒).
+In the table we consider dimensionless length parameter 𝜂 and first derivative of 𝑓′ which is proportional to the x-component of velocity in the boundary layer (𝑓 = 𝑢/𝑈𝑒).

 ![blasius_img](https://github.com/user-attachments/assets/d9abfc7c-d52d-41d7-aec6-674841b4f83d)